morgansobol/MicrobialGenomics-TXST-2025/exercises/03_amplicon_analysis.md

             sep="\t", quote=F, col.names=NA)
 ```

-Now that concludes the end of the processing steps for 16S amplicon data in Dada2.
-Next exercise we will analyze our data and explore differences between samples statistically!
+Now that concludes DADA2 16S amplicon analysis.
+In the next exercise we will analyze our data and explore differences between samples statistically!

 ## 📝 Assignment due before next lab on Canvas